Coumarin: Natural occurrence

 Coumarin is found naturally also in many edible plants such as strawberries, black currants, apricots, and cherries.

 Coumarins were found to be uncommon but occasional components of propolis by Santos-Buelga and Gonzalez-Paramas 2017.

 Biological function

 Coumarin has appetite-suppressing properties, which may discourage animals from eating plants that contain it.
 Though the compound has a pleasant sweet odor, it has a bitter taste, and animals tend to avoid it.

 Metabolism

 The biosynthesis of coumarin in plants is via hydroxylation, glycolysis, and cyclization of cinnamic acid.
 In humans, the enzyme encoded by the gene UGT1A8 has glucuronidase activity with many substrates, including coumarins.

-Related compounds and derivatives

-Coumarin and its derivatives are all considered phenylpropanoids.

-Some naturally occurring coumarin derivatives include umbelliferone (7-hydroxycoumarin), aesculetin (6,7-dihydroxycoumarin), herniarin (7-methoxycoumarin), psoralen and imperatorin.

-4-Phenylcoumarin is the backbone of the neoflavones, a type of neoflavonoids.

-Coumarin pyrazole hybrids have been synthesized from hydrazones, carbazones and thiocarbazones via Vilsmeier Haack formylation reaction.

-Compounds derived from coumarin are also called coumarins or coumarinoids; this family includes: